-- 1. For in vitro diagnostic (IVD) use. - 2.
-For professional use only. - Warning: Possible carcinogen.
-The International Agency for Research on Cancer (IARC) and the US National Toxicology Program (NTP) have listed benzidine, a compound closely related to 3, 3'-diaminobenzidine tetrahydrochloride (DAB), as a known human carcinogen. - 4.
-Do not use beyond the specified number of tests. - ProClin 300 solution is used as a preservative in this solution.
+- 1. For in vitro diagnostic (IVD) use. - For professional use only. - CAUTION: In the United States, Federal law restricts this device to sale by or on the order of a physician.
+(Rx Only) - Warning: Possible carcinogen.
+The International Agency for Research on Cancer (IARC) and the US National Toxicology Program (NTP) have listed benzidine, a compound closely related to 3, 3'-diaminobenzidine tetrahydrochloride (DAB), as a known human carcinogen. - Do not use beyond the specified number of tests.

+- ProClin 300 solution is used as a preservative in this solution.
 It is classified as an irritant and may cause sensitization through skin contact.
 Take reasonable precautions when handling.
 Avoid contact of reagents with eyes, skin, and mucous membranes.
 Use protective clothing and gloves. - Materials of human or animal origin should be handled as potentially biohazardous and disposed of with proper precautions.
 In the event of exposure, the health directives of the responsible authorities should be followed.^{3,4} - Take reasonable precautions when handling reagents.
 Avoid contact of reagents with eyes, skin, and mucous membranes.
 Use disposable gloves and wear suitable protective clothing when handling suspected carcinogens or toxic materials. - If reagents come in contact with sensitive areas, wash with copious amounts of water.
 Avoid inhalation of reagents. - Ensure that the waste container is empty prior to starting a run on the instrument.
-If this precaution is not taken, the waste container may overflow and the user risks a slip and fall. - 10.
-Avoid microbial contamination of reagents as this may produce incorrect results. - For further information on the use of this device, refer to the BenchMark IHC/ISH instrument User Guide, and method sheets of all necessary components located at navifyportal.roche.com. - Consult local and/or state authorities to determine the recommended method of disposal. - Product safety labeling primarily follows EU GHS guidance.
-Safety data sheet available for professional user on request. - To report suspected serious incidents related to this device, contact the local Roche representative and the competent authority of the Member State or Country in which the user is established.
+If this precaution is not taken, the waste container may overflow and the user risks a slip and fall. - 11.
+Avoid microbial contamination of reagents as this may produce incorrect results. - For further information on the use of this device, refer to the BenchMark IHC/ISH instrument User Guide, and method sheets of all necessary components located at navifyportal.roche.com. - Consult local and/or state authorities to determine the recommended method of disposal. - 14.
+Product safety labeling primarily follows EU GHS guidance.
+Safety data sheet available for professional user on request. - 15.
+To report suspected serious incidents related to this device, contact the local Roche representative and the competent authority of the Member State or Country in which the user is established.